bs-community/blessing-skin-server/resources/misc/changelogs/en/next.md

 - Tweaked policy of retrieve CA cert for GuzzleHttp.
 - Refactor account system.
 - PHP version requirement is increased to 7.2.0.
+- Use `install.lock` file to detect status of installation.

 ## Fixed